shannonsequeira/event-management-system/README.md

 - **Complete Event Details Component**: Allow users to view complete data about selected event.
 - **Implement Event Registration**: Allow users to register for events.
 - **General & Personalized Dashboards**: Allow users to view their individual stats.
 Allow users to view stats of all events hosted.
+- **Notifications & Reminders**: Link calender and email for dedicated and improved updates.

 ### Front-End Features